dartmoon-io/devops-recipes/selfhost-recipes/readme.md

 ```

 ## Usage
-Inside each you will find the `docker-compose.yml` file and the `.env` file.
+Inside each folder you will find the `docker-compose.yml` file and the `.env` file.
 To use them you need to feed the `docker-compose.yml` to Portainer and define each environment variable.
-The `.env` file is just a template for what environment variables must be defined.
+The `.env` file is just a template for which environment variables must be defined.

 ## Resources